Augenstern1120/ZhiChen/_pages/about.md

 - Dialect and second language speech recognition, focusing on enhancing understanding and pronunciation accuracy.
 - Pathological speech corpus construction and pronunciation recognition, aiming to assist individuals with speech disorders.

-I am currently in search of opportunities to apply for a PhD program.
-If you could provide any assistance or recommendations, I would be deeply grateful for your contact.

 Email: augenstern-chen@foxmail.com